grame-cncm/faust/compiler/generator/template/README.md

 The `-lang` option in the `printHelp` documentation function has to be manually adapted.

+A global `TemplateInstVisitor gTemplateVisitor` object may have to be added in the `Global` class if it has to be shared by the main module and sub containers.

+An adapted subclass of `StringTypeManager` defined in `type_manager.h` may have to be defined.

 ## Textual backend

 A textual backend will generate code in a C++ stream.
 It typically uses a subclass of `TextInstVisitor` to define its specific FIR traversing methods.